 Click here to learn how effective spermicides are as a contraceptive and how they prevent pregnancy

-Spermicides are an over-the-counter form of birth control that you put in your vagina before sex, containing chemicals that stop sperm from reaching an egg.
-It comes in multiple forms including condoms, gels, films, foams, and creams.
+Spermicides are an over-the-counter form of birth control that you put in your vagina before sex, containing chemicals that prevent sperm from reaching an egg, either by preventing sperm from swimming or by blocking the entrance to the cervix.
+Spermicides come in different forms including condoms, gels, films, foams, and creams.